Constantiner/monovitality/README.md

 ## Demo

-You can see the deployed version of the project at [https://constantiner.github.io/monovitality/](https://constantiner.github.io/monovitality/)
+You can see the deployed version of the project at [https://constantiner.github.io/monovitality/](GitHub Pages).
+The demo includes the React SPA, Storybook, and Gatsby static site.

 You can switch between light and dark themes with the `Alt+T` keyboard shortcut.
-This shortcut is available in the Gatsby static site and in the React SPA.
+This shortcut is available in the Gatsby static site and the React SPA.

 ## Use